henrylou/recent-tweets-of-twitter-handle/README.md

-# Recent Tweets of Twitter Handle
+# 25 Most Recent Tweets of a Twitter Handle

 This web app takes a user's Twitter handle and displays that user's 25 most recent tweets using Twitter API.

 ## Demo

-The demo website is https://recent-tweets-hengyu.herokuapp.com
+The demo website is **https://twitter-search-interface.herokuapp.com**